Su-bongThanos/Su-bongThanos/README.md

 Im a really freaky person okiay.. im really weird, if comfy i love u sometimes i have issues of trusting,and angriness.
-Im also shy of interacting w everyone!! idk how to start a conversation, i usually just go silent or listen alsoo, please dont take some of my rude jokes. im not trying to hurt anyone - i can also be sarcastic
+Im also shy of interacting w everyone!! idk how to start a conversation, i usually just go silent or listen alsoo, please dont take some of my rude jokes. im not trying to hurt anyone - i can also be sarcastic sometimes im very confusing sorrey

+.
+. i like all ships but sometimes not, pls respect

 ♪ ONLINE DAD; cool if u wanna be my child. taken